Security Tips for using Internet Banking and Mobile Banking

 - Remove stored cookies and data successfully.

 (The above information is for your reference only.
 Please contact your browser service provider for latest instruction)

 3. How to make sure that I am visiting the Bank's official Internet Banking Services website?

-You can click the yellow "Padlock" icon at the right side of the address bar to examine the digital certificate of our Internet Banking Services website.
-The Digital Certificate is issued by COMODO (chained to COMODO Extended Validation Secure Server CA) and the certificate is issued to www.ibanking.chbank.com.
+You can click the yellow "Padlock" icon at the right side of the address bar to examine the Digital Certificate of the Bank’s Internet Banking Services.
+The Digital Certificate is issued by a publisher SECTIGO (chained to SECTIGO Extended Validation Secure Server CA) and the certificate is issued to www.ibanking.chbank.com.

 4. Why do I need a firewall in my personal computer?